Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Introduction

-Hence the analysis of the classical Hecke operators is reduced to the analysis of the operators in formula (1).
+This allows to prove that the operators in (1) and (2) are equivalent (up to a commuting, operatorial phase).
+Hence the analysis of the spectrum of the classical Hecke operators is reduced to the analysis of the operators in formula (1).

-To analyze the essential spectrum of the operators in formula (1) we compute the states on the image of the Hecke algebra in the Calkin algebra.
-The states are then genererically averages, over points in $\Gamma$, equidistributed in cosets of modular subgroups.
-Thus, when passing to the Calkin algebra, equalities of the type $g_1 \gamma_0 g_2 = \gamma$, are replaced by equalities on average (with respect Haar measure on the compact group $\PSL_2(Z_p)$, with $Z_p$ the $p$-adic integers).
-We compute this states by using the methods of counting lattice points in the paper by Gorodnik and Nevo ([GoNe], see also [EMS]).
+To analyze the essential spectrum of the operators in formula (1) we compute the values of the positive states on the image of the Hecke algebra, in the Calkin algebra (we will refer to such states as to essential states, since they determine the essential spectrum).
+The states are then generically averages, over points in $\Gamma$, distributed in cosets of modular subgroups.
+Thus, when passing to the Calkin algebra, equalities of the type $g_1 \gamma_0 g_2 = \gamma$, are replaced by equalities on average, with respect to the measure induced on the profinite completion of $\Gamma$, by the supports of the finite sets of points in $\Gamma$.